Calibrated Optimal Decision Making with Multiple Data Sources and Limited Outcome: Simulation Studies

-Two findings help to verify Theorem \ref{thm3}.
-First, the mean of the estimated standard error of the value function ($\Mean\{\widehat{\sigma}\}$) is close to the standard deviation of the estimated value ($SD\{\widehat{V}\}$), and gets smaller as the sample size $N_E$ increases.
+Based on Table \ref{table:2}, it is clear that CODA-HO is more efficient than `single baseline', in all cases. {To be specific, CODA-HO improves efficiency by 28.7\% in Scenario 1 and 28.0\% in Scenario 2 for $N_P = 500$, and by 25.8\% in Scenario 1 and 24.6\% in Scenario 2 for $N_P = 1000$.
+On the other hand, the values under CODA-HO approach the true as the sample size $N_P$ increases in all scenarios.
+Specifically, the proposed method achieves $V (\widehat{d}) = 0.977$ in Scenario 1 ($V (d^{opt}) = 0.999$) and $V (\widehat{d}) = 1.240$ in Scenario 2 $(\max_{d\in \Pi_1}V(d) = 1.251)$ when $N_P = 1000$.
+These results are comparable to or slightly better than the values under `single baseline'.} Two findings help to verify Theorem \ref{thm3}.
+First, the mean of the estimated standard error of the value function ($\Mean\{\widehat{\sigma}\}$) is close to the standard deviation of the estimated value ($SD\{\widehat{V}\}$), and gets smaller as the sample size $N_P$ increases.
 Second, the empirical coverage probabilities of the proposed 95\% CI in \eqref{ciaipw} approach to the nominal level in all settings.
-All these findings are further justified by directly applying the true optimal decision rule into the proposed calibrated value estimator.
-It can be observed in Tables 1 and 2 that the estimated asymptotic correlation $\widehat{\boldsymbol{\rho}}$ and the estimated asymptotic covariance $\widehat{\Sigma}_M$ under the estimated decision rule by CODA-HO are very close to that under the true rule $d^{opt}$, with only one iteration.
+All these findings are further justified by directly applying the true ODR into the proposed calibrated value estimator.
+It can be observed in Table \ref{table:2} that the estimated asymptotic correlation $\widehat{\boldsymbol{\rho}}$ and the estimated asymptotic covariance $\widehat{\Sigma}_M$ under the estimated decision rule by CODA-HO are very close to that under the true rule $d^{opt}$, with only one iteration.
 This supports the implementation technique discussed in Section \ref{sec:impl}.